qrexpy/neuralpy/examples/sentiment_analysis/README.md

 ## Notes

 - This example is for educational purposes and uses a small dataset.
 For real-world applications, use a larger and more diverse dataset.

+## Known Issues

+1. **Model Processing Issue**: There is an issue with the model processing where predictions may not be accurate or consistent.
+This requires further debugging and optimization.

+2. **Process Killed During Corrections**: Applying corrections to the model can sometimes kill the process due to high memory or CPU usage.
+This is being investigated and optimized.